Columbus Commercial RefrigerationColumbus CommercialRefrigeration

 Ice Machine Failures and What to Photograph

 Commercial ice machine failures cluster around production failures, water supply problems, scale buildup on evaporator plates, condenser problems on air-cooled units, and control board issues.
-Photos of the nameplate, front-panel error display, evaporator if accessible, and water inlet connections speed up routing — Manitowoc, Hoshizaki, Scotsman, and Ice-O-Matic each have brand-specific diagnostic flows the provider can prepare for.
+Photos of the nameplate, front-panel error display, evaporator if accessible, and water inlet connections help the provider arrive prepared — Manitowoc, Hoshizaki, Scotsman, and Ice-O-Matic each have brand-specific diagnostic flows.

-The FDA Food Code requires cold-holding of potentially hazardous foods at 41°F or below, and a sustained refrigeration failure creates both food safety risk and downstream documentation work.
-Health departments will ask when the failure occurred, when it was identified, what corrective action was taken, when equipment recovered to compliant temperature, and what product was discarded.
+Cold-holding of potentially hazardous foods is commonly held at 41°F or below under the Ohio Uniform Food Safety Code (which adopts the FDA Food Code), and a sustained refrigeration failure can create both food-safety risk and downstream documentation work for your local Ohio health department.
+Health departments may ask when the failure occurred, when it was identified, what corrective action was taken, when equipment recovered to compliant temperature, and what product was discarded.
 Dispatched providers can produce repair, refrigerant handling, and temperature recovery documentation as part of the service call.
+Food-disposition decisions are made by the facility under its own food-safety plan and local health-department guidance — see the FAQ for related questions.

 EPA Section 608 and Refrigerant Handling

 Refrigerant recovery, recycling, recharging, and disposal require EPA Section 608 certification under federal regulations.
-Service partners are required to hold appropriate Section 608 certifications; documentation can be requested from the dispatched provider.
+For any request involving refrigerant handling, ask the dispatched provider to confirm the appropriate Section 608 certification before work begins; documentation can be requested directly from the provider.

 Why Photos Help at Intake

 Three photo categories help: nameplate for parts; failure-point photos for triage; and timestamped temperature photos for the failure timeline.
-Sending these at the call shortens repair time.
+Sending these at the call helps the dispatched provider arrive prepared.

 Service Area Coverage